 You can use YouMail with your phone.
-As a matter of fact, to operate properly, the service will need your phone number so it can block calls directly.
+To operate properly, the service will need your phone number so it can block calls directly.

 On your desktop, go to YouMail.com to sign up.

-Once you sign up with your phone number, YouMail will automatically detect your carrier or ask you to enter it and select whether you have a prepaid plan or a traditional one.
+Once you sign up with your phone number, YouMail will either automatically detect your carrier or ask you to enter it and select whether you have a prepaid or traditional phone plan.

-Next, YouMail will generate a four-digit PIN that you’ll need to log in to your YouMail.
+Next, YouMail will generate a four-digit PIN that you’ll need to log in.
 Keep this number somewhere safe.
-It will also prompt you to open the app to complete your setup.
+It will also prompt you to open the app on your phone to complete setup.

 Once I opened the app, it instructed me to “call” three numbers that act as activation codes to unlock many of YouMail’s features.
 After each “call,” a new screen listed the many features I had enabled.

-Once you do that, you’re in business: You’ve got YouMail!
+Once you go through those steps, you’re in business: You’ve got YouMail!

-Now, you’ll be able to access your inbox, conferences and greetings and more from desktop.
-Here’s how that looks:
+Now you’ll be able to access your inbox, conferences, greetings and more from your desktop.
+Here’s how the YouMail navigation menu looks:

-- Choosing a default greeting: In SETTINGS, you can choose from among six greetings.
+- Default greeting: Also in Settings, you can choose from among six greetings.
 Just click the audio at the bottom of the screen to hear each one.

 Money expert Clark Howard says that YouMail is invaluable to him when he’s on the go.

-After using YouMail for a bit, I’ve notices there are some definite positives about the service, but there are also a few drawbacks.
+After using YouMail’s Free Plan for a while now, I’ve noticed there are some definite positives about the service, but there are also a few drawbacks.
 Here are some pros and cons that I’ve identified:

 YouMail Pros and Cons

-Here’s the bottom line: Because it only allows a limited number of transcriptions, YouMail’s free version is only really useful for limited use.
+Here’s the bottom line: Because it transcribes only part of your messages, YouMail’s free version has its limits.

 But if you want to get rid of unwanted calls and robocalls, YouMail does offer a solution.